danielperna84/custom_homematic/README.md

 Hint: To deactivate the event for one channel, remove that channel from the program
 Hint: With RaspberryMatic no program is needed for buttons.
 Events can directly activated/deactivated within ->Settings->Devices.
 Click the "+" of e.g. a remote control then click directly the "button-channel".
 Press "activate".
 There is no direct feedback but a service message should appear.

+## Updating a device firmware

+Homematic offers the possibility to update the device firmware.
+To do this, the firmware file must be uploaded in the CCU.
+The firmware is then transferred to the devices, which can take several hours or days per device.
+Update can then be clicked in the CCU and the device will update and reboot.

+To simplify this process, this integration offers update entities per device.

+- Since the CCU does not send any events for firmware updates, the current status of firmware updates is requested via regular queries.
+Since device updates are usually very rare and the transmission takes a long time, the query is only made every 6 hours.
+- Devices for which the firmware is currently being transferred or for which a transfer is pending are displayed in the update entity as `in process`/`installing`.
+This information can be delayed up to 6 hours in HA.
+- If devices whose firmware is currently being transferred were discovered via the update, their statuses are then queried every hour.
+- As soon as the firmware has been successfully transferred to the device, it can be updated on the device by clicking on `install`.
+This information can be delayed up to 1 hour in HA.
+- Depending on whether an update command can be transmitted immediately or with a delay, either the updated firmware version is displayed after a short delay, or `in process`/`installing` is displayed again because a command transmission is being waited for.
+This state is now updated every 5 minutes until the installation is finished.

+If shorter update cycles are desired, these can be triggered by the service `homeassistant.update_device_firmware_data`, but this might have a negative impact on you CCU!

 ## Examples in YAML